-If purely State Sector activity is not favoured at the present at ge, it can be undertaken in a mixed way.
+If purely State Sector activity is not favoured at the present stage, it can be undertaken in a mixed way.
 The millowners who are interested in exports can be given participation according to their capacity in capital contribution.

-By this method, exports of cloth produced on automatic looms can be organised and needs of foreign exchange also metalt will not allow the private interests to use this national necessity for their own benefit.
+By this method, exports of cloth produced on automatic looms can be organised and needs of foreign exchange also met.
+It will not allow the private interests to use this national necessity for their own benefit.

-Another feature of this method will be that when new units of automatic looms are built separately and are not units of automatic looms are built separately and are not introduced in the existing mills, questions of displacing existing introduced in the existing mills, questions of displacing existing employed workers and productive looms will not arise directly, and immediately.
+Another feature of this method will be that when new units of automatic looms are built separately and are not introduced in the existing mills, questions of displacing existing employed workers and productive looms will not arise directly, and immediately.